North Korean remote worker scheme

 North Korean operatives have posed as remote workers in Western companies under stolen or fabricated identities, primarily targeting information technology and technical roles.
 They generate revenue for the North Korean government, particularly to fund its weapons programs.

 Operations

 The operation emerged as part of North Korea's broader cybercrime strategy under Kim Jong Un, who made information technology a national priority after assuming power in 2011.
 The COVID-19 pandemic significantly expanded remote work opportunities, which North Korean intelligence services exploited to scale up their operations.

 According to South Korea's National Intelligence Service, the number of people working in North Korea's cyber divisions grew from 6,800 in 2022 to 8,400 in 2024, including IT worker infiltrators, cryptocurrency thieves, and military hackers.

-The operations are run out of North Korea's Department 53.
+The operations are run by North Korea's Department 53.
 It is behind front companies including Korea Osong Shipping Co. and Chonsurim Trading Corporation, that sent IT workers to Laos.